Dieyson

-Dieyson Anjos da Silva (born 30 June 1993), simply known as Dieyson, is a Brazilian footballer who plays for Resende as a left back.
+Dieyson Anjos da Silva (born 30 June 1993), simply known as Dieyson, is a Brazilian footballer who plays for Manaus as a left back.

 Club career

 Born in Itacurubi, Rio Grande do Sul, Dieyson finished his formation with Vasco.
 After making his debut against Olaria on 3 March 2012, he was promoted to the main squad on the following day.

 On 20 May 2012 Dieyson made his Série A debut, starting in a 2–1 home win against Grêmio.
 After being rarely used by the club, he was loaned to Caxias on 13 January 2014.

 On 17 July 2014 Dieyson returned to Vasco, but was subsequently released.
 Ahead of the 2015 campaign he joined Icasa, and after being regularly used in the year's Campeonato Cearense, moved to Portuguesa.